melezhik/swat/README.md

 # Thanks

-To the authors of ( see list ) without who swat would not appear to light
+All the stuff that swat relies upon, thanks to those authors:

+- linux
 - perl
 - curl
 - TAP
 - Test::More
-- prove
+- Test::Harness

 # COPYRIGHT